Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: Equilibrium

 \subsection{Vanishing of OTOCs at equilibrium}

 For all three symmetry classes, the OTOCs vanish in the equilibrium state.
-For independently and identically distributed amplitudes $A_{\beta\alpha}$, the ensemble average of the expression in Eq.~\eqref{eq:general-OTOC2} factorizes into products of clusters of $2p$ $A$'s.
+For independently and identically distributed amplitudes $A_{\beta\alpha}$, the ensemble average of the expression in Eq.~\eqref{eq:general-OTOC2} factorizes into products of clusters of $2p$ $A$s.
 In each of these clusters the states $\gamma_i$ must be equal, and the cluster contributes a factor of $\overline{A^{2p}}$.
 In all of the three symmetry classes discussed above, $\overline{A^{2p}}\sim d^{-p}$.

-The number of independent $\gamma$'s to be summed is $\sum_p n_p-1$, where $n_p$ is the number of clusters of size $2p$, and the $-1$ comes from the Kronecker $\delta$'s in Eq.~\eqref{eq:general-OTOC2}, which reduce the number of independent $\gamma$'s by 1.
-It thus follows that the contribution to the OTOC from a given partition scales as $d^{-1 + \sum_p n_p - \sum_p n_p p}$.
-It is then clear that the OTOCs are dominated by partitions with clusters of size 2 (or $p=1$), with all other partitions contributing higher powers of $d^{-1}$.
-For the case of size 2 clusters, the contribution of a partition vanishes as $d^{-1}$, the inverse of the size of the string Hilbert space.
-We note that the argument above did not take into account the phase factors coming from the traces over the products of string operators in Eq.~\eqref{eq:general-OTOC2}; these factors can only further decrease the OTOCs.
-In closing this section, we stress that reaching equilibrium, or equivalently, independently and identically distributed amplitudes $A_{\beta\alpha}$ that result in the vanishing of arbritary order OTOCs, can only be attained through the use of a universal set of gates, as will become clear in the next section.
+When there are two or more clusters, the number of independent strings $\gamma$ to be summed over is $\sum_p n_p-1$, where $n_p$ is the number of clusters of size $2p$, with the $-1$ reflecting the reduction in the number of independent $\gamma$s by 1 due to the Kronecker $\delta$ in Eq.~\eqref{eq:general-OTOC2}.
+It then follows that the contribution to the OTOC from a given partition scales as $d^{-1 + \sum_p n_p - \sum_p n_p p}$; and thus, OTOCs are dominated by partitions with clusters of size 2 (or $p=1$), the contribution of which vanishes as $d^{-1}$, the inverse of the size of the string Hilbert space.
+All other partitions contribute higher powers of $d^{-1}$.
+We note that the argument above did not take into account the phase factors coming from the traces over the products of string operators in Eq.~\eqref{eq:general-OTOC2}; these factors, which introduce terms with alternating signs, can only further decrease the OTOCs.